AVEVA/AVEVA-Samples-CloudOperations/README.md

 If you are interested in other AVEVA samples please see [AVEVA Samples](https://github.com/osisoft/OSI-Samples).

+If you are new to our APIs and are looking to get going quickly, the  [Types, Streams, and Retrieving Data](https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/COMMON_ACTIONS.md) samples are good starting points.

-The official ADH samples are divided in multiple categories depending on the scenario and problem/task, accessible through the following table:
+The official ADH samples are divided in multiple categories depending on the scenario and problem/task, accessible through the following table.

 <details><summary><a href="https://github.com/osisoft/OSI-Samples-OCS/blob/main/docs/AUTHENTICATION.md"><b>Authentication</b></a></summary>
 <table align="middle" width="100%">